open-mmlab/mmtracking/configs/reid/README.md

 │   │   ├── train_80.txt
 │   │   ├── val_20.txt
 ```

+Note: `80` in `train_80.txt` means the proportion of the training dataset to the whole ReID dataset is eighty percent.
+While the proportion of the validation dataset is twenty percent.

 For training, we provide a annotation list `train_80.txt`.
 Each line of the list contrains a filename and its corresponding ground-truth labels.
 The format is as follows: